chander/social-network-cleaner/README.md

 5. Start the venv (source venv/bin/activate)
 6. Install the pre-requisites (pip install -r requirements.txt)
 7. Run the tool.

-For the API components of this you'll need to get a temporary set of credentials (if you run the command there's some docs there...)

 For example, to remove all posts prior to 2014-06-01 from a users account you can use this command: